 I’ve even experimented in transferring funds from savings to checking.
 You don’t have to wait 2 or 3 days of the transfer.
 They become available immediately.

-Next-Step Resource: The Ultimate Guide to Emergency Funds for Moms
+Next-Step Resource: The Ultimate Guide to Emergency Funds

 What type of savings account earns the most interest?